bram-exe/PSCAD-Hypersim-Data-Center-Modeling/README.md

+#NOTE: Discoveres a crucial error in my dynamic simulation 7/7/26 - Load needs to be flipped for my simulation to recognized when load is being taken/added.
+Stay tuned for updates!
+---

 # Datacenter Load Impact on Grid Frequency — PSCAD Study

 PSCAD models and results studying how a large AI datacenter load affects grid